50+ Different Types of Graphs and Charts to Make Your Data Speak

 • Illustrating proportions within a dataset

-• Visualizing budget allocations or market segmentations
+• Visualizing budget allocations or market segmentation

 Tips for creating one: